-The Museum’s magnificent Egyptian collections span more than 5,000 years of history.
+The Museum’s magnificent collections from Egypt and Nubia span more than 5,000 years of history.
 They include the largest Sphinx in the Western Hemisphere, architectural elements from the only pharaonic palace outside of Egypt, and mummies, both human and animal.
-The new Egyptian Galleries will set these materials and their stories—drawn from over a century of Penn excavations in Egypt, with discoveries that continue today—in rich new context, bringing the beliefs and cultures of a magnificent ancient civilization to life.
+The new Egypt & Nubia Galleries will set these materials and their stories—drawn from over a century of Penn excavations, with discoveries that continue today—in rich new context, bringing the beliefs and cultures of a magnificent ancient civilization to life.
 One of the most stunning elements of the new Galleries will be the columns and pylons of the 13th-century-BCE palace of the pharaoh Merenptah, displayed at full height for the first time since their excavation.
-The new Egyptian Galleries will be the place where ancient Egypt becomes present.
+The new Egypt & Nubia Galleries will be the place where ancient Egypt becomes present.

 Penn Museum Object Number: E12615A

 The Crossroads of Cultures Gallery will explore the eastern Mediterranean as a hub of ideas, art, technologies, and empires.
 It will focus on the coast of Israel—a crossroads of cultural exchange and creativity for the last 10,000 years—and its material and cultural connections to the surrounding lands.
 This exploration will showcase spectacular objects and architectural monuments excavated by the Penn Museum at sites like Beth Shean (in modern-day Israel), with its settlements from the Egyptian, Hellenistic, Roman, and Byzantine areas.
 The Crossroads Gallery will tell the story of external influences and internal cultural richness, highlighting local invention as well as the sharing and modification of foreign motifs and artistic traditions.